Andy-set-studio/stalfos.io/01-css.md

 ## Universal Sizing System

 Stalfos provides a human readable universal sizing system to simplify sizing your elements responsively.
-Matching your breakpoints, the framework generates silent classes that can be `@extended` within your components and layouts.
+Matching your breakpoints, the framework generates classes that can be used within your markup.

 You will have the following sizes available across all breakpoints: